 Occupational therapist.
-Occupational therapy is a health care profession that uses "occupation," or purposeful activity, to help children with physical, developmental, or emotional disabilities lead independent, productive, and satisfying lives.An occupational therapist often coordinates the following in the care for the individual with a debilitating condition, such as an orthopedic condition:
+Occupational therapy is a healthcare profession that uses "occupation," or purposeful activity, to help children with physical, developmental, or emotional disabilities lead independent, productive, and satisfying lives.An occupational therapist often coordinates the following in the care for the person with a debilitating condition, such as an orthopedic condition:

 Evaluating children with developmental, neuromuscular problems in order to plan treatment activities that will help them grow mentally, socially, and physically